 The Modus Create Endowed MBA Scholarship is a merit-based award to develop the workforce in Latin America and support international Full-time MBA students.
 Modus Create is a consulting firm that helps companies transform for success in the digital future.
 The global company operates remotely, and comprises highly-skilled employees in over 40 countries, many with non-traditional professional backgrounds.
 Their company has been growing exponentially, leveraging the impact of digital technology on workforce development in Latin America.
 Currently, over 50% of their workforce is located in these emerging countries and territories.
-All students may apply for the scholarship, but special consideration will be given to students who are residents of the following countries and/or territories and are U.S. active military or veterans: Puerto Rico, Brazil, Colombia, Costa Rica, and Mexico.
+All applicants are considered upon submitting a completed application to the Georgetown MBA Program.

 National Black MBA Association (NBMBAA)

 NBMBAA leads in providing educational opportunities and economic growth for black professionals.
 In conjunction with The Consortium, Georgetown McDonough will award a minimum of two merit-based partial or full scholarships to NBMBAA student members.
 To be considered, you must first complete the NBMBAA scholarship application.
 Please see the NBMBAA website for more details.

 In recognition of our innovative culture of support and services for student veterans and military spouses, Georgetown was named a Pat Tillman Foundation University Partner.
 Through this partnership, our nation’s active and veteran service members are eligible for scholarship funds during their MBA studies.
 For more information, please visit the Pat Tillman website to learn how to complete the separate application.